preedep/sharepoint_file_uploader/README.md

 - Azure Portal

 # Azure portal
-- Create New Application Account in App Registerations
+- Create New Application Account in App Registrations
 - Create New Secret Key in your new Application Account

 # Share Point Online